Lollyde/everest-mod-cli/README.md

 ## Option

-You can specify your mods directory using `--mods-dir`.
+You can specify your custom mods directory using `--mods-dir`.
 ```bash
 # Install the mod "SpeedrunTool" while specifying the mods directory
 everest-mod-cli --mods-dir /home/maddy/game/exokgames/celeste/Mods/ install "SpeedrunTool"